minerbadd/MUSE/data/muse/MiningMUSE.md

 Looking about in MUSE, as we'll do here, is a different kind of exploration.
 It is the exploration into how to develop clean, maintainable code intended for those worlds (as a start). <IMG SRC="drawings/00Compost.png" hspace ="10" ALIGN="right"/> Avoiding a mess might not be too easy.
 The hope is making it easier to avoid so it's less likely to happen.

 But why would you want to do that?
-Because, even if you're working all on your own, looking at what you wrought in fevered moments not so long past, you just know deep down that it was some visitor from another planet who wrote the tangled mess you're facing.
+Because, even if you're working all on your own, looking at what you wrought in fevered moments not long past, you just know deep down that it was some visitor from another planet who wrote the tangled mess you're facing.
 And, of course, in the real world, code development is generally something done with others, sometimes a lot of others.
 It's good to play well with those others.

 ## Chapter 1 - Exploring Why, What, What Not, and How
 <br/>